DavidMMaxwell/CommunitySessions/README.md

 This session will quickly review the basics of Transactional Replication, and then discuss how these can be applied to a PaaS database migration scenario.
 A full walkthrough of the solution will be provided including setup, validation, and cutover.
 Some of the common issues with replication setup and troubleshooting will be covered.
 Finally, there will be a discussion of how to measure performance, and potential impact to the source system.

+# Sessions in Development

+## Deep Dive on Workbooks in Azure Monitor

+Custom workbooks for inventory, troubleshooting, capacity forecasting.

+## Fabric in an Hour

+Fabric overview, major compnents, integrations, and governance.

+## ETL in Fabric with PySpark Notebooks

+Creating notebooks, data ingestion/transformation with pyspark, job scheduling and monitoring.